kumahq/kuma-website/docs/docs/1.7.x/security/api-server-auth.md

 In a multizone setup, users execute a majority of actions on the global control plane.
 However, some actions like generating dataplane tokens are available on the zone control plane.
 The global control plane doesn't propagate authentication credentials to the zone control plane.
-You can set up consistent user tokens across the whole setup can by manually synchronizing signing key from global to zone control planes.
+You can set up consistent user tokens across the whole setup by manually copying signing key from global to zone control planes.